SimonBoothroyd/absolv/docs/user-guide/overview.md

     )
     ```

     Here the default lambda schedule from FreeSolv is used.
+A lambda of `1.0` indicates
+    a fully interacting system, and a lambda of `0.0` indicates a fully decoupled
+    system.

 === "Non-equilibrium"